mroberts1/social-media-theory-summer-2022/README.md

 These processes involve developing analytical frameworks or models comprising concepts that are useful for identifying and analyzing key aspects of and issues raised by the phenomenon/object in question.
 These frameworks and concepts typically draw from existing ones in different fields of study, but often involve the proposal of new frameworks and concepts specific to the field in question.

-We begin by defining the object itself: what exactly do we mean by the term **social media**?
-Haven't **media** - whether in the ancient or modern sense - always already been **social**?
-How do **social media** platforms differ from **social networking** platforms?
-What is a **platform** anyway, and how does it differ from a **medium**?

-We then consider each week some of the key dimensions of social media communication:
+Each week of the course focuses on some of the key dimensions of social media communication:

+- the role of **language** in social media and its transformation;
+- the **aesthetic** dimension of social media communication and the centrality of the **image** as a unit of exchange on social media platforms;
 - the dimension of **sharing** that is arguably the central practice of social media;
 - the **affective** or emotionally-expresssive dimension of social media, i.e. their role in articulating and sharing **structures of feeling**;
-- the role of **language** in social media and its transformation;
-the concept of the **attention economy** that is the economic basis for commercial social media platforms;
+- critiques of the **surveillance capitalism** of commercial SM platforms and debates about their practices as a form of **techno-feudalism**;
-- the notion of social media as a complex **ecosystem** of interdependent practices, as well as proposals for addressing toxic elements within this ecosystem;
+- the notion of social media as a complex **ecosystem** of interdependent practices, as well as proposals for addressing toxic elements within this ecosystem.

-- finally, we consider the possible **futures** of social media and both their potentially progressive and harmful implications as a site of struggle between competing forces and interests in the century ahead.
+***

-### OBJECTIVES
+## OBJECTIVES
 By the end of the course, students will be able to:

 - analyze technologies past, present, and imagined